Soil texture

-Soil texture is a classification instrument used both in the field and laboratory to determine soil classes based on their physical texture.
+Soil texture is the identifying quality of the upper layer of earth, which is composed of sand, silt and clay.
 Soil texture can be determined using qualitative methods such as texture by feel, and quantitative methods such as the hydrometer method based on Stokes' law.
 Soil texture has agricultural applications such as determining crop suitability and to predict the response of the soil to environmental and management conditions such as drought or calcium (lime) requirements.
 Soil texture focuses on the particles that are less than two millimeters in diameter which include sand, silt, and clay.
 The USDA soil taxonomy and WRB soil classification systems use 12 textural classes whereas the UK-ADAS system uses 11.
 These classifications are based on the percentages of sand, silt, and clay in the soil.

 History

 The first classification, the international system, was first proposed by Albert Atterberg in 1905 and was based on his studies in southern Sweden.
 Atterberg chose 20 μm for the upper limit of silt fraction because particles smaller than that size were not visible to the naked eye, the suspension could be coagulated by salts, capillary rise within 24 hours was most rapid in this fraction, and the pores between compacted particles were so small as to prevent the entry of root hairs.
 Commission One of the International Society of Soil Science (ISSS) recommended its use at the First International Congress of Soil Science held in Washington in 1927.
 Australia adopted this system, and its equal logarithmic intervals are an attractive feature worth maintaining.
 The United States Department of Agriculture (USDA) adopted its own system in 1938, and the Food and Agriculture Organization (FAO) used the USDA system in the FAO-UNESCO world soil map and recommended its use.